klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S04_Programming_accelerators.md

 also easing porting from NVIDIA to AMD hardware.

 Intel has adapted several of its CPU libraries to use GPU acceleration also in its oneAPI platform.

+HPE Cray also has accelerated versions of many routines from its LibSci math library for NVIDIA and AMD GPUs used in Cray systems.

 However, there are also several vendor-neutral libraries, e.g.,